OPQAM/Pocket-Lab/README.md

 23 Mar 2023
 ***********

-- Updated Packe Tracer to 8.2.1
+- Updated Packet Tracer to 8.2.1

 - Created empty Git Repository inside /home/ricardo/PLAYGROUND/PacketTracerProject

 - Added this README.md file with a short introduction and these notes

 - Added example file to the repository (test)

+- Added the GitSteps.md, because I can't be assed to remember those commands, nor repeatedly web search.

 ***********